mariscript/platemate/journals/ZacMacek_Journal.md

 ## Week 3:
+### 1//12/2023
+- originally thought we would need specific error handling for get one, put and delete functions
+- then learned that we can use the account_data dictionary that is created when a user is authenticated to pull the "id" value from there.
+This means we don't have to input the userid manually which removes the need for id error handling since only active ids can access those CRUD functions.

 ### 1/11/2023
 - worked on creating routes for front-end with App.js and main.js
 - created skeleton files/folders for front-end